 How will I study?

-At the University of the Highlands and Islands you will study in various ways, using different technologies.
+You will study in various ways, using different technologies.
 We have developed these learning technologies to ensure maximum flexibility in our courses to allow you to fit your studies around your personal and professional commitments.

 The blend of technologies used on your course will depend on the individual modules you’ve chosen, but it is likely that you will use some or all of the following learning resources: